 Some background knowledge is required to trade forex effectively.
 While the forex market trades 24-hours, not all hours are viable for all day trading strategies.
 Which markets are open around the world at different times of day greatly affects the liquidity and volatility of forex pairs.
 Trying to apply a volatility-based strategy at sedate times of the day isn’t efficient.
 Just as trying to implement a range-trading type strategy during volatile trending times is likely to result in frustration.

 Discover the major forex market sessions and their impact on different currency pairs.
-Going beyond this, see the hourly characteristics of each major pair, so you can fine tune what strategies to implement, in what pair and when.
+Going beyond this, see the hourly characteristics of each major pair so you can fine-tune your strategies to the pair and time you are trading.

 Forex Market Sessions

-Currency pairs, and success in currency trading, are greatly affected by which markets are open at specific times around the globe, and how those times are traded (or not traded).
+Currency pairs and success in trading are greatly affected by which markets are open at specific times around the globe, and how those times are traded (or not traded).

 The EURUSD, for example, is most liquid and sees increased movement when London or New York are open for business.
-Liquidity and volatility are generally highest during the “overlap” period, when both New York and London are open and therefore two big markets are trading the pair.
+Liquidity and volatility are generally highest during the “overlap” period when both New York and London are open.
 Same goes for the GBP/USD and USD/CHF.

 The USDJPY is most active at the start of the Tokyo and New York sessions…which are separated by about half a day.
 The AUDUSD and NZDUSD have a similar structure, since the Sydney market is fairly small, and activity picks up when Tokyo opens a couple hours after Sydney.

-Since the Canadian Toronto and the US New York markets are open at the same time, the USDCAD typically sees the most liquidity and volatility as New York opens.
+Since the Canadian Toronto and the US New York markets are open at the same time, the USDCAD typically sees the most liquidity and volatility as New York and Toronto open.

 The underlying theme is that currency pairs are most active and liquid when at least one of the countries (or zones) associated with that currency pair is open for business.